Manley12/Articles/whatiswifi6.md

 ## What Is WiFi 6?

 Almost every smartphone can connect to the internet via WiFi and all modern laptops connect through WiFi since they do not have a RJ45 Ethernet port.
 The current version of WiFi is called 802.11ac.
-Wi-Fi 6 is also known as AX WiFi or 802.11ax WiFi.
-But how is this standard different than the previous and is it needed?
+Wi-Fi 6 is the next generation of WiFi and is also known as AX WiFi or 802.11ax WiFi.
+But how is this standard different than the previous (802.11ac) and is it needed?

 ### How is WiFi 6 Different From 802.11ac?
 According to [CISCO](www.cisco.com/c/en/us/products/wireless/what-is-wi-fi-6.html) WiFi 6 is "the latest step in a journey of nonstop innovation.
 The standard builds on the strengths of 802.11ac while adding efficiency, flexibility, and scalability that allows new and existing networks increased speed and capacity with next-generation applications."
 One of the biggest advantages of WiFi 6 is the ability to support more clients in dense environement.
 Along with this, it expands the WiFi bands from 80 MHz to 160 MHz, which according to [TP-Link](www.tp-link.com/us/wifi6) doubles the channel width and creates "a faster connection from your router to the device".